-Who are the top stem cell and regenerative medicine influencers to follow in 2019?
+Who are the top stem cell and regenerative medicine influencers to follow on Twitter and elsewhere in 2019?

 Terrapin asked this kind of broad question to some within our community about 5 years ago and came up with a Top 50 list of stem cell influencers, which I like to joke I was “at the top of” because I was #50 and they listed us in reverse order.

 What about today and soon in the coming year in 2019?
 Who are the major regenerative medicine and stem cell influencers?

 It’s a subjective, mostly non-scientific, but still interesting kind of question.